Bergerie/HomeAssistant-MyConfig/custom_components/sensor/sensor.clientraw.markdown

-The `clientraw` platform is WD Clientraw parser which can read data from your own online weather station ie. Davis Vantage PRO 2.
+The `clientraw` platform is WD Clientraw parser which can read data from your online weather station such a Davis Vantage PRO 2 (tested) and other generating clientraw.txt files

 To add clientraw to your installation, add the following to your `configuration.yaml` file: